tsers/zeison/README.md

 # Zeison

-Small, easy and fast JSON library for Scala.
+Small, fast and easy-to-use JSON library for Scala.

 ## Motivation

-JSON is a simple format - most Scala JSON "frameworks" are not.
-There are tons of transient dependencies, DSLs and implicit conversions.
-This library tries to simplify the JSON parsing in Scala so that it feels almost like coding JavaScript.

-No hidden dependencies!
-Only [json-smart](https://code.google.com/p/json-smart/).
+Oh why?
+Why must the JSON parsing to be so challenging in Scala?
+First you must download tons of dependencies, then remember to use right package imports (for implicit conversions) and/or implicit formats.
+C'moon!
+JSON has **six** valid data types (+ null).
+It's not a rocket science.

+Zeison tries to simplify the JSON parsing, management and rendering so that you don't need to know any implicit values or conversions.
+Under the hood, it uses [json-smart](https://code.google.com/p/json-smart/) for parsing and rendering so it is **fast** too.

+Zeison is extremely lightweight - it and it's transient dependencies (well.. just json-smart) require under 150KB of space.

 ## Usage

-To use zeison, add `import org.tsers.zeison.Zeison._` to your imports
+To use Zeison in you project, add the following line to your `build.sbt`

+    libraryDependencies += "org.tsers.zeison" %% "zeison" % "0.2.0"

+All methods and types are inside object `org.tsers.zeison.Zeison` so in order to use them in your code, you must add the following import

+    import org.tsers.zeison.Zeison._

+## API

+Zeison API is designed to be extremely simple so that all it's features can be demonstrated under one hundred LOC.

 ### Parsing